-We believe in keeping our homes clean but we also understand the importance of keeping our homes free and clear of the harmful chemicals in cleaning supplies.
+We believe in keeping our homes clean, but we also understand the importance of avoiding some of the harmful chemicals in cleaning supplies.
 Many families are switching to natural and holistic cleaning methods, and for good reason.

 ½ cup white vinegar